Magnitude (astronomy)

-In astronomy, magnitude is a unitless measure of the brightness of an object in a defined passband, often in the visible or infrared spectrum, but sometimes across all wavelengths.
+In astronomy, magnitude is a measure of the brightness of an object, usually in a defined passband.
 An imprecise but systematic determination of the magnitude of objects was introduced in ancient times by Hipparchus.

+Magnitude values do not have a unit.
 The scale is logarithmic and defined such that a magnitude 1 star is exactly 100 times brighter than a magnitude 6 star.
 Thus each step of one magnitude is $\sqrt[5]{100} \approx 2.512$ times brighter than the magnitude 1 higher.
 The brighter an object appears, the lower the value of its magnitude, with the brightest objects reaching negative values.

 Astronomers use two different definitions of magnitude: apparent magnitude and absolute magnitude.
-The apparent magnitude (m) is the brightness of an object as it appears in the night sky from Earth.
-Apparent magnitude depends on an object's intrinsic luminosity, its distance, and the extinction reducing its brightness.
-The absolute magnitude (M) describes the intrinsic luminosity emitted by an object and is defined to be equal to the apparent magnitude that the object would have if it were placed at a certain distance from Earth, 10 parsecs for stars.
+The apparent magnitude (m) is the brightness of an object and depends on an object's intrinsic luminosity, its distance, and the extinction reducing its brightness.
+The absolute magnitude (M) describes the intrinsic luminosity emitted by an object and is defined to be equal to the apparent magnitude that the object would have if it were placed at a certain distance, 10 parsecs for stars.
 A more complex definition of absolute magnitude is used for planets and small Solar System bodies, based on its brightness at one astronomical unit from the observer and the Sun.

 The Sun has an apparent magnitude of −27 and Sirius, the brightest visible star in the night sky, −1.46.
 Venus at its brightest is -5.
 The International Space Station (ISS) sometimes reaches a magnitude of −6.

+Amateur astronomers commonly express the darkness of the sky in terms of limiting magnitude, i.e. the apparent magnitude of the faintest star they can see with the naked eye.
+At a dark site, it is usual for people to see stars of 6th magnitude or fainter.

+Apparent magnitude is really a measure of illuminance, which can also be measured in photometric units such as lux.